kyokley/nix-demo/docs/flake.md

 # Part 3? <!-- .element: class="fragment" -->
 ### a.k.a.
 How I joined the cult of Nix <!-- .element: class="fragment" -->

+Notes:
+- The focus of this demo will be flake files specifically with respect to NixOS and not just Nix

 ---

 ## :snowflake: Flakes :snowflake: